morethanmachines/project-harmony/specifications/australian-spray-diary-specification/readme.md

 Its is expected that the spray diary specification will support at least two existing use cases.

-The first use case is where spray diary information collected by a grower is eported from an existing system.
+The first use case is where spray diary information collected by a grower is exported from an existing system.
 This activity is currently achieved in the most part through the use of CSV files created using different column naming structures.
-This makes it diffiult for growers to merge spray diaries exported from different systems and requires third parties whom consume the data to implement multiple import pipelines to prepare imported data for use.
+This makes it difficult for growers to merge spray diaries exported from different systems and requires third parties whom consume the data to implement multiple import pipelines to prepare imported data for use.
 The common specification presented here is designed to mitigate this by providing an opinionated, co-created structure against which parties can align their data.

 The second use case for the specification is for the transmission of data directly from system to system via APIs.
 In this example, we will describe the process of sending spray diary data from a data provider to a data receiver's API endpoint.
 The data will be transmitted in the JSON format defined in the specification, and the provider will need to authenticate with the endpoint using the authentication method required by the specific endpoint.
 It's important to note that the authentication method may vary from receiver to receiver, but for this example, we will use OAuth 2.0.
 An example API process has been outlined in more detail below to illustrate the use of the spray diary data specification.